gcruzgar/UKsurvey/README.md

    + **4.3.** [Mapping Survey to Census](#mapping-survey-to-census)

 ## Introduction
 The objective of this project is to visualise the transitions that occur during the microsynthesis of population, as well as the events that trigger these transitions.
 This work is part of a bigger project aiming to create a framework for customisable population estimates (see [SPENSER](#spenser)).
 Here, understanding Society data is used to complement ONS census data.
-In the future, other datasets will be added. (consumer data, information on migration etc.)
+In the future, other datasets will be added (consumer data, information on migration etc.).

 ### SPENSER
 Synthetic Population Estimation and Scenario Projection Model (SPENSER) is a synthetic population estimation and projection model which uses dynamic microsimulation.
 It provides the framework for estimates of population which are dynamic and high resolution (at household level); and a comprehensive set of tools for user customisable scenario projections.
-This project is in development by the University of Leeds.
+This project is in development by the University of Leeds in conjunction with the Alan Turing Institute.

 ### Use within SPENSER
-Several scripts are available in this project to manipulate the data in Understanding Society.
+Several scripts are available in this project to allow manipulation of data in Understanding Society.
 These may be used to track events (through [individuals](scripts/track_ind.py) or [households](scripts/track_hrpid.py)) for behavioural investigation, for example whether certain events are linked.
-On top of this, scripts can be used to produce aggregated survey data for statistical studies (e.g. [probabilities](scripts/probabilities.py)) or as input in population microsynthesis.
+On top of this, the scripts can be used to produce aggregated survey data for statistical studies (e.g. [probabilities](scripts/probabilities.py)) or as input in population microsynthesis.
 UKsurvey produces aggregated survey data which serves as input to microsimulation in the SPENSER project.
 Outputs already in use:

 + [crosstab](scripts/crosstab.py) outputs a 5 dimensional matrix which acts as a population seed in household microsynthesis.